gau-nernst/gan/README.md

 - It is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
 - They are not always better than the original GAN loss, while requiring longer training (at least 2x slower).
 Calculate 2nd order derivative is also expensive (for WGAN-GP).

+Relativistic GAN:

-Relativistic GAN: simple, fast, and excellent results.
+- Simple, fast, and excellent results.
 It beats WGAN, WGAN-GP, and SN-GAN, while having the speed of original GAN.
 TODO: see if RGAN can scale well with batch size.
+- Without spectral norm, discriminator output will keep either increasing or decreasing.
+- For more complicated networks like Progressive GAN and StyleGAN architecture, especially at higher resolutions, Relativistic GAN cannot converge.

 Progressive GAN:

 - With fp16 mixed precision training, PixelNorm and MinibatchStdDev need to be computed in fp32 for numerical stability.
 This can be done simply by calling `.float()` inside `.forward()` (no-op if input is already fp32).
-- I found that Progressive GAN cannot be trained with bf16.
+- IMPORTANT: When using gradient penalty (WGAN-GP or R1) with MinibatchStdDev and mixed precision, division by zero might occur in backward pass when std is 0 (underflow).
+To avoid this, I have to use a custom implementation of std, with an addition of eps before performing sqrt().
 - Equalized learning rate does not seem to be important.
 SA-GAN, with a similar architecture, can be trained noramlly.
 - Discriminator output drift penalty is not really necessary.
 It helps stabilize training at the start, but doesn't improve the results later in training.
 - Mini-batch standard deviation in Discriminator and beta1=0 seem to be important